Back to TOC

 Due to the spongy nature of worm castings (vermicastings) it has a high water retention capacity and allows the soil to aerate properly.

-The complexity of the microbe community and of course, what you feed the worms, is what gives plants their broad diet.
-Many gardeners who compost their leaves and grass clippings think that their compost possesses this abundant broad community of microbes.
+The complexity of the microbe community (and of course, what you feed the worms) is what gives plants their broad diet.
+Many gardeners who compost their leaves and grass clippings (in compost tumblers or in the absence of worms) think their compost possesses this abundant broad community of microbes.

-Have you ever walked through a luscious forest and noticed the rich green abundant life.
-It must be because someone is spending a lot of time and hard work at spreading synthetic fertilizer around right?
-Of course not.
+Have you ever walked through a luscious forest and noticed the rich, green abundant life.
+It must be because someone is spending a lot of time and hard work at spreading synthetic fertilizer everywhere, right...? of course not!

 The floor of a forest is teaming with microbes feeding and cleaning up all the leftovers from last year.
 It's pure unadulterated nature at its best.

 So why do we continue to spread dangerous chemicals on our crops and in our soil?
 Well, some of it is ignorance I guess, and the other is for the same reason a body builder would use steroids.